g0x0dvibes/kali-lootbox/README.md

 **Powershell scripts**
 * A handful of random powershell scripts that query AD information.
 * A fix for Powercat that doesn't require you to hit the enter key of the victim side.
-Not sure what that is even a thing but it is.
+Not sure why that is even a thing but it is.
 * A runas script that works a lot like sudo for Windows.
 The example uses a user to launch netcat, but you can use any binary you want.

 **Metasploit/MSFVenom Automation**